-&lt;sup>19 Only Scheduled Generators and Semi-Scheduled Generators have PFR obligations.
+19 Only Scheduled Generators and Semi-Scheduled Generators have PFR obligations.

-AEMO will monitor the output of FCASAncillary Service Facilities and Aggregated FCASAncillary Service Facilities enabled to deliver Regulation FCAS in accordance with Appendix A of the Dispatch Procedure.
+AEMO will monitor the output of Ancillary Service FCAS Facilities and Aggregated Ancillary Service FCAS Facilities enabled to deliver Regulation FCAS in accordance with Appendix A of the Dispatch Procedure20.

-AEMO may invoke a fixed constraint equation until it is reasonably satisfied that the FCASAncillary Service Facility or Aggregated FCASAncillary Service Facility (as applicable) responds as contemplated by the MASS.
+AEMO may invoke a fixed constraint equation until it is reasonably satisfied that the Ancillary ServiceFCAS Facility or Aggregated Ancillary ServiceFCAS Facility (as applicable) responds as contemplated by the MASS.

-10.4.11.4.
-Control System
+10.4.7.4.
+Control systemSystem

-The FCASAncillary Service Facility must have a control system that can:
+The Ancillary Service FCAS Facility must have a control system that can:

-- (a) transmit an agreed set of control parameters including Controlled Quantity, Control Request Feedback, Online/Offline Status, Remote/Local Status, Raise Control Limit, Lower Control Limit, Raise Rate Limit and, if different from the Raise Rate Limit, the Lower Rate Limit every 4 s to AEMO via SCADA and with no greater than 8 s latency, excluding external processing and communications delays; - (b) receive Raise Signals and Lower Signals; - when enabled for Regulation FCAS, automatically deliver a Regulating Raise Response or a Regulating Lower Response corresponding to those Raise Signals or Lower Signals; - (d) ensure the Regulating Raise Response or Regulating Lower Response, where it exceeds the FCAS Facility's Setpoint Change Deadband, is clearly discernible from any noise and oscillation in the telemetered output; and - (e) maintain at all times a Control Response Delay (CRD) no greater than 150 s; and - (f) maintain at all times a Setpoint Change Deadband greater than or equal to half of the FCASAncillary Service Facility's minimum Regulation FCAS offer quantity as required by Sections 11.110.1 and 11.210.2. - (f)(g) The FCAS Facility used to deliver the requested Regulation FCAS must have a control system to reserve the headroom or footroom required for delivery of the enabled Regulation FCAS.
+- (a) transmit an agreed set of control parameters including Controlled Quantity, Control Request Feedback, Online/Offline Status, Remote/Local Status, Raise Control Limit, Lower Control Limit, Raise Rate Limit and, if different from the Raise Rate Limit, the Lower Rate Limit every 4 s to AEMO via SCADA and with no greater than 8 s latency, excluding external processing and communications delays21; - (b) receive Raise Signals and Lower Signals; - (c) when enabled for Regulation FCAS, automatically deliver a Regulating Raise Response or a Regulating Lower Response corresponding to those Raise Signals or Lower Signals22; - (d) ensure the Regulating Raise Response or Regulating Lower Response, where it exceeds the facility's FCAS Facility's Setpoint Change Deadband, is clearly discernible from any noise and oscillation in the telemetered output; and - (e) maintain at all times a Control Response Delay (CRD) no greater than 150 s23; and - (f) maintain at all times a Setpoint Change Deadband greater than or equal to half of the Ancillary Service FCAS Facility's minimum Regulation FCAS offer quantity as required by Sections 10.17.1 and 10.27.224.

-An Aggregated FCASAncillary Service Facility's control system for regulating raise service or regulating lower service must only apply to the whole Aggregated FCAS Facility-generating unit or load.
+An Aggregated Ancillary Service FCAS Facility's control system for regulating raise service or regulating lower service must only apply to the whole aggregated generating unit or load Aggregated FCAS Facility.

-10.5.11.5.
+10.5.7.5.
 Verification

-For the purpose of verifying the maximum amount of regulating raise service or regulating lower service that can be delivered in response to a Raise Signal or a Lower Signal, the amount of
+For the purpose of verifying the maximum amount of regulating raise service or regulating lower service that can be delivered in response to a Raise Signal or a Lower Signal, the amount of service to be compared with the enabled price bands of the relevant market ancillary service offer must be determined using the recordings made under section 5.3.2 as follows:

-&lt;sup>20 Available at http://aemo.com.au/-/media/Files/Electricity/NEM/Security\and\Reliability/Power\System\Ops/Procedures/ SO\OP\3705---Dispatch.pdf.
+20 Available at http://aemo.com.au/-/media/Files/Electricity/NEM/Security_and_Reliability/Power_System_Ops/Procedures/SO_OP_3705---Dispatch.pdf.

-&lt;sup>21 FCAS Providers must comply with this requirement by 22 December 2023.
+21 FCAS Providers must comply with this requirement by 22 December 2023.

-&lt;sup>22 AGC will control FCASAncillary Service Facility output within the ramping rates telemetered to AEMO by the FCASAncillary Service Facility.
+AGC will control Ancillary Service FCAS Facility output within the rampingramp rates telemetered to AEMO by the Ancillary Service FCAS Facility.

-&lt;sup>23 FCAS Providers must comply with this requirement by 22 December 2023.
+23 FCAS Providers must comply with this requirement by 22 December 2023.

-&lt;sup>24 FCAS Providers must comply with this requirement by 22 December 2023.
+24 FCAS Providers must comply with this requirement by 22 December 2023.